Imagine coming home after a long day and being greeted by a warm and welcoming glow of light that highlights […]

-Due to this fact, the United Nations famously dubbed 2015 as the Year of Light.
+Accordingly, the United Nations famously dubbed 2015 as the Year of Light.

+With this level of international recognition, we think LED lighting has reached its pinnacle, but in reality, the future seems to be even more promising.
 The development of LED technology is far from done and as such it’s becoming more and more important to businesses and consumers alike.

 A big part of why LED lighting is taking over the global market can be credited to just how more commercially viable they are.

 LED lights have far lower energy costs, a much longer lifespan and can be used for all general applications, providing a better quality of light.

 Another reason for the swift rise in market share and the projected increase is the constant development and research that is taking place regarding LED lights.

 The applications and features of LED lights are continuously growing and expanding.

 The improvement of the lumen density (measuring unit for brightness) of LED lights have made LEDs commercially attractive with new potential uses, such as for lighting bridges, stadiums, and other mega structures or spaces.